 The Birmingham City University Standard Learning Agreement includes conditions on attendance, assessment and engagement.
 It is designed to assist you in realising your academic potential in your repeat year and to succeed in progressing to the next stage of your studies or achieving your award.
-A repeat year entails a single cycle of assessment comprising one first attempt and (where necessary and available) one resit attempt on each module.
+A repeat year entails a single cycle of assessment comprising one first attempt, an in-year retrieval resit (if available) and one resit attempt at module assessment.